roidrage/paperplanes/_posts/2012-7-5-six-ish-months-of-ebook-sales-riak-handbook.md

 ![Sales](http://s3itch.paperplanes.de/FastSpring_SpringBoard___Report_Dashboard-1-20120628-233439.png)

+The first spike is the first day of publishing the book.
+I ended up selling 89 copies on the first day, 52 on the second.
+The book got posted on HackerNews, and so did an [article on building activity feeds with Riak](/2011/12/15/storing-timelines-in-riak.html) that I published the same day.

 The Monday after the release I sent out a newsletter to everyone who signed up for the NoSQL Handbook, some 1400 people.
-That sold some 70 books in total, looking at the first three days of the newsletter going out.
+That's the second spike, and it sold some 70 books in total, looking at the first three days of the newsletter going out.
 Some sales kept trickling in from that newsletter over the following days too.

-The next spike is in February.
+The next spike is in early February.
 If you're into NoSQL you'll remember Amazon releasing their new cloud database offering [DynamoDB](http://aws.amazon.com/dynamodb/) to the public in January.
 I wrote a [long post about it](/2012/1/30/a-tour-of-amazons-dynamodb.html) discussing its